-- a) Proposals will be supported where they conserve and enhance the significance of designated or non-designated heritage assets, including their setting.
-In particular where: - (i) It does not harm the special interest, character or appearance of a Conservation Area or its setting; or - (ii) it does not harm the significance, or result in the loss of a scheduled monument, listed building, or registered park and garden; and - (iii) it makes a positive contribution to, or better reveals the significance of a heritage asset or its setting; and - (iv) any harm is outweighed by the public benefits of the proposal including securing its optimum viable use; and - (v) helps secure the long term conservation of a heritage asset. - b) All development proposals that affect, or have the potential to affect, a designated or non-designated heritage asset will need to be accompanied by a clearly evidenced justification setting out the impact of the development on the heritage asset and a suggested mitigation that is proportionate to the impact and significance of the asset, including any contribution made by its setting. - c) Where proposals are likely to affect a site of known or potential archaeological interest, an appropriate desk-based assessment will also be required, including field evaluation where necessary.
+- a) Proposals will be supported where they conserve and enhance the significance or special interest of designated or non-designated heritage assets, including their setting.
+In particular where i.e. they: - (i) It does do not harm the special interest, character or appearance of a Conservation Area or its setting, including spaces, street patterns, views, vistas, uses and trees which contribute to that special interest, character or appearance, having regard to the relevant conservation area character appraisal and management plan; and; or - (ii) it does do not harm the significance, or result in the loss of a: - scheduled monument (or a non-designated asset of archaeological interest of demonstrably equivalent significance); or, - listed building, including through inappropriate siting, size, scale, height, alignment, materials, finishes (including colour and texture), design and forms; or - registered park and garden, and particularly its layout, design, character, appearance and key views within, into and out; and - (iii) it-makes a positive contribution to, or better reveals, or enhance the appreciation of, the significance or special interest of of a heritage asset or its setting; and

+- (iv) any harm is outweighed by the public benefits of the proposal including securing its optimum viable use; and - (v) helps secure the long-term conservation of a heritage asset. - (b) Proposals will be resisted where they would harm the significance or special interest of a heritage asset unless any harm is outweighed by the public benefits of the proposal, proportionate to the degree of harm and significance of the asset, including securing its optimum viable use. - (c) All development proposals that affect, or have the potential to affect, the significance or special interest of a designated or non-designated heritage asset, either directly or by being within its setting, will need to be accompanied by a clearly evidenced justification heritage impact statement proportionate to the development and the significance or special interest of the asset, setting out the impact of the development on the heritage asset and a suggested mitigation that is proportionate to the impact and significance of the asset, including any contribution made by its setting on that significance or special interest and how any harm has been avoided or minimised through careful design and mitigation. - (d) Where proposals re likely to affect a site of known or potential archaeological interest, and appropriate desk-based assessment will also be required, including field evaluation where necessary. - 6.9 National planning policy emphasises that where a proposed development will lead to substantial harm to, or loss of, a designated heritage asset the applicant must demonstrate that the harm or loss is necessary to achieve substantial public benefits that outweigh the harm or loss, or all of the following apply: - the nature of the heritage asset prevents all reasonable uses of the site; and - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - conservation by grant funding or some form of charitable or public ownership is demonstrably not possible; and - the harm or loss is outweighed by the benefit of bringing the site back into use.

+Listed Buildings and Conservation Areas